 - Kids gear

 If you’re planning a mountaineering trip, you can also rent climbing gear like crampons, ice axes, harnesses, and climbing skins.
+Be sure the checkout the popular climbing route at Mt.
+Baker.

 Artist Point is arguably the most beautiful vantage point in all of Washington.
 It takes a 4-mile round trip snowshoe trek to get there, but the views when you finally climb this 1,000 elevation peak are nothing short of amazing.
 You have a crystal clear view of Mount Baker and Baker Lake.
 You can also see the distant peak of some of the Cascades, including White Chuck Mountain, Sloan Peak, Whitehorse Mountain, and Three Fingers.
 The start of the trail also offers some terrific views of some northern peaks, including Mount Larrabee, Goat Mountain, and the American Border Peak.